When to Level Up?

 Concepts in Lindy 1

-- History of Lindy Hop - from Black community in Harlem, New York and developed to jazz music during the 1920s/30s
+- History of Lindy Hop - Lindy Hop comes from the Black community in Harlem, New York and developed to jazz music during the Harlem Rennisance in the 1920s/30s

 - Comfortably dancing with your partner and prioritizing that over "being right"